akz0015z/SafeWhispr/README.md

 Rename the downloaded file to: **firebase-service-account** because **.json is already the source file** Drag it from file explorer onto: **src/main/resources/** or copy and paste it to it's directory **src/main/resources/firebase-service-account.json**

-5. 📂 Add Your Service Account Key to Project
+5. 📂 How to add your Project ID
-Place the downloaded firebase-service-account.json inside:

-Open this file in your IDE:

-**src/main/java/com/safe/whispr/safewhispr/FirebaseInitializer.java**

-On Line 47, replace the **.setProjectId("your_project_id_here")** with your Firebase Project ID: eg. `safwhisper-5342g`

-You can find your Project ID in Firebase:
+Open this file in your IDE: `src/main/java/com/safe/whispr/safewhispr/FirebaseInitializer.java` On Line 47, add your project **ID** eg `safwhisper-5342g` where it says `.setProjectId("your_project_id_here")` You can find your Project ID in Firebase:
-Beside Project Overview on Top Left Click ⚙️ then **Project settings**> General > Project ID
+Beside Project Overview on Top Left Click ⚙️ then **Project settings**> General >` Project ID `

+---
+# 💬 Notes
+The code uses proper branching (`main`, `development`, `feature/*`) for versioning.
+All features listed in the final report have been implemented and tested.
+Message content is encrypted using AES before being stored in Firestore.

+---

 # 🗂 Directory Structure